 The construction, the carving of the decorative elements, and the passage through the gate had to respect particular rituals based upon a deep faith (with mythical rather than religious connotations).

-– The cutting of the oak tree had to be in a night with full moon – in order to keep away any misfortune and all the “evil hours” from around the homestead.
+– The cutting of the oak tree had to be on a night with full moon – in order to keep away any misfortune and all the “evil hours” from around the homestead.

 – The transportation of the timber from the forest had to be done on one of the weekdays when people did not fast.

-They used to put under the threshold beam “money, holy water, and incense, so that the black plague should not come close”.
-And for the protection of their fortune and house anthropomorphic figures were carved on the posts.
+They used to put the threshold beam “money, holy water, and incense so that the black plague should not come close”.
+And for the protection of their fortune and house, anthropomorphic figures were carved on the posts.